exwm/yt_clipper/readme.md

 Points are auto-sorted based on their time value on adding or removing points or on drag-end when moving points.

 YouTube playback speed can only be set to a multiple of `0.05` and greater than or equal to `0.25`.
-By default rounding is disabled in the final generated webms.
-The rounding can be changed in the global or marker pair settings editors with the `Round Easing` input if desired.

 ![yt_clipper_speed_chart](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_speed_chart.jpg)